seanwhs/Learn-JDBC/README.md

 ## Database and Table Creation

 sql scripts for creating db/table is found in the respective directories.
 Please delete the demo database before running the script.

+## Online Course

+For an in-depth understanding of JDBC, consider enrolling in the [Java Database Connectivity with MySQL using JDBC](https://www.udemy.com/course/java-database-connectivity-with-mysql-using-jdbc/) course on Udemy.